-Hopefully cold and flu won’t strike at your home this year, but this is a good remedy to have on hand in case it does.
+Hopefully cold and flu won’t strike at your home this year, but in case it does, this natural vapor rub is a good remedy to have around.

-For babies and small children especially, treatment options are limited, but congestion and coughing can really interfere with their ability to sleep well.
+For babies and small children, treatment options are limited, even though coughing and congestion can really interfere with their ability to get a good nights sleep.

-We used to keep regular Vicks Vapor Rub and the Baby version on hand for illnesses, until I realized that it had PETROLEUM in it.. yuck!
+I used to keep regular Vicks Vapor Rub and the baby version on hand for times when the seasonal cold would hit until I realized that it had PETROLEUM in it.. yuck!

-In the name of not consuming or slathering our skin with anything that is more beneficial to a car engine… I’ve been making this really easy homemade version ever since.
+In the name of not consuming or slathering my children’s skin with anything that is more beneficial to a car engine, I’ve been making this really easy homemade version ever since.

-If you don’t have the ingredients or don’t want to take the time to make this recipe, mixing the essential oils with coconut oil works almost as well.
-All ingredients for the recipe below (including tins or lip chap containers to keep it in) are available here.
+If you don’t have the necessary ingredients on hand or don’t want to take the time to make this recipe, mixing the essential oils with coconut oil works almost as well.
+All ingredients for the recipe below (including tins and lip chap containers to keep it in) are available here.

 - 1/2 cup olive oil, coconut oil, or almond oil